-Dan Chambers RVT, RDCS Program Director, The Claude W Smith, MD School of Cardiovascular Technology, Providence Health SC
+Dan Chambers RDCS, RVT, Cardiovascular Program Director, Providence Health Columbia SC

 My first experience in sonography began in August of 1977.
 At that time, I was serving in the United States Air Force as a radiology technologist and was ‘volunteered’ to learn the new technology.
 Making use of a single crystal probe and developing scan technique, we were able to produce diagnostic images of the kidneys, liver, gall bladder and related structures.
 This B mode imaging, no matter its limitations, was nothing short of amazing.